 Important: The TOP only becomes a valid legal document when it has been served on the respondent.
 IF the order excludes the respondent from the home, the respondent should be served by the sheriff's office and removed from the home immediately.
-The petitioner can have their locks changed for free by Project Safe/Safe Horizon, 855-234-1042.
+The petitioner can have their locks changed for free by Project Safe with Safe Horizon (only eligible once TOP has been issued, phone: 347-328-8069).